IBM/ibmi-db2util/README.md

 # ------IMPORTANT WARNING -------
 This project is (and possibly always will be) under construction.
+It is released as a stable version 1.0.0.
+Future major releases may break compatibility.

 # db2util